-A Short History of FTP with Resources
+A Short History of File Transfer Protocol (FTP)

 FTP: An Overview

 The first computer is designated as the "server," and acts as a storehouse for files and data.
 The second computer, otherwise known as the "client," can send files to, or request data from, that server using the FTP protocol.

 When the authentication process is complete, the server and client will negotiate the opening of a new common port.
 This is the "data" connection through which the files will be transferred.

 FTPS is a secure variant of the basic FTP protocol, and was created to counter the growing concern over internet security.
 FTPS relies on the same basic methodology of the older FTP protocol, but adds SSL encryption as a security measure to protect data as it is being transferred between client and server.

 While FTPS is undoubtedly a more secure alternative to basic FTP, and remains widely in use, some industry insiders argue that it, too, is quickly becoming obsolete and are pushing for a move to SFTP.

 While SFTP still relies on a secure connection to enable file and data transfers between clients and servers, that connection is secured by Secure Shell (SSH) protocols.
 File transfers are handled in-line over the secured control connection, eliminating the need to open any other ports or channels to complete the data transfer.

 FTP, FTPS, and SFTP protocols are essential tools that allow webmasters to transfer files to and from their managed websites.
 Webmasters can employ an FTP client to facilitate the uploading and downloading of files between their computer and their web-hosting servers.